 2017 Hawai’i Bird Conservation Marathon

 The first annual Hawai’i Bird Conservation Marathon was held on December 16, 2017.
 There were 87 marathoners who finished the race, with 33 runners completing the race with a Boston Qualifying Time.
 A total of $4,188 was raised through the marathon for the KBCC Discovery Forest.

-Grateful appreciation to Ornithologist/Race Director Robert Kennedy for planning and coordinating the race.
+Grateful appreciation to Ornithologist/Race Director Robert Kennedy for planning and coordinating the first two marathons.
 Bob is a member of the Big Island Road Runners, President of the 50sub4 Marathon Club, and has run 182 marathons and ultra marathons (Finisher, Boston Qualifying Time in all 50 States; 50 States Marathon Club Finisher 2X; Marathon Maniacs – 10 Stars; 100 Marathon Club; New England 65 Plus Runners Club).

 This USA Track & Field Certified Course (HI17001BK) is a Boston Qualifier and the race was sanctioned by USA Track & Field (C17055419).
 The course is rated as the 2nd Fastest Marathon Course in the United States by FindMyMarathon.com Fastest Marathon Courses | FindMyMarathon.com.
 The race started at 6:00 am at Volcano Golf and Country Club, headed downhill to Hilo along Volcano Road/Mamalahoa Highway until mile marker 26.06 when runners turned left onto Stainback Highway to finish in front of the Boy Scouts’ Kilauea Camp.
 Total drop was 3,792 feet, total gain was 54 feet, and average grade was 2.72%.